 On November 14, 2014, Concinnitas, LLC and Mr. George W. Hindman (collectively "Concinnitas") filed a complaint against the Company alleging infringement of U.S. Patent No. 7,805,542 ("the '542 patent") titled ""Mobile United Attached in a Mobile Environment that Fully Restricts Access to Data Received via Wireless Signal to a Separate Computer in the Mobile Environment."
 The Complaint asserts that the Company sells "products and/or systems (including at least the [wireless router model no.] 4530)" that infringe the '542 patent.
-The case is in the early stages of discovery and a trial date has been set for April 11, 2016.
+Concinnitas and the Company have executed a settlement agreement and the parties expect to soon file papers with the Court to dismiss this case.